-If you’re interested in learning more about Swiss Heritage, founded in 1905 to preserve important Swiss landmarks, check out their website as well as their Shop.
-To view more of their helpful guidebooks, check out my reviews in Swiss Heritage’s Loveliest.
+If you’re interested in learning more about Swiss Heritage, founded in 1905 to preserve important Swiss landmarks, check out their website and to learn more about their helpful guidebooks, check out my reviews in Swiss Heritage’s Loveliest.

 I wouldn’t be surprised if Geneva’s beloved 19th century landmark the Bains des Paquis numbers among those listed in the booklet.
-Located smack in Geneva harbor in view of the Jet d’Eau it’s the perfect setting this year, as it has been for the previous eight, for the 9th series of the annual sunrise music festival the “Aubes Musicales“.
+Located smack in Geneva harbor in view of the Jet d’Eau it’s the perfect setting for a dip in the Lake.
+And from what I hear, its restaurant offers the best deal for a lunchtime meal.

-Running from 12 July to 31 August you can enjoy a varied programme of live music every morning between 6am and 7am.
+In the Spring and Summer months, enjoy daily sunrise (6am – 7am) concerts during the “Aubes Musicales” music festival.
 Entry’s free and includes a complimentary coffee.
 I can’t think of a better way to greet the sunrise, can you?